AndroidCrypto/Arduino_Uno_R4_WiFi_MQ_Sensors_Series/README.md

 ## License

 Arduino Uno R4 WiFi MQ Sensor Series is available under the MIT license.
-See the LICENSE.md file for more info.
+See the LICENSE file for more info.